Pakistan–Soviet Union relations: Democratic governments (1947–1958)

 The Pakistan Movement (1940–1947) believed in the two-nation theory and advocated for the division of British India into a Muslim-majority Pakistan and Hindu-majority India.
 Accordingly, Pakistan achieved independence from the United Kingdom on 14 August 1947.
 Soviet dictator Joseph Stalin and officials at Moscow did not send any congratulatory message to Muhammad Ali Jinnah, the founder and governor-general of Pakistan.
 During the First Kashmir War (1947–1948) against India, the Soviet Union remained neutral and gave a non-committal attitude.
 The Kashmir conflict was moved to the United Nations Security Council to settle the dispute between India and Pakistan.
 The status quo was more acceptable to India, not by Pakistan, and initially influenced Moscow to vote in favor of India in 1947.

 During 1947–1953, Pakistan was a member of Non-Aligned Movement (NAM).
-It faced challenges involving the economic default, internal unrest, challenges in foreign policy and constitutional crises.
-Initially, Pakistan waited to see if any nation was willing to help the country to re-build its massive military and economical aid, and leading bureaucrat at this time, Sir Firoz Ali Khan had revealed that:
+It faced challenges of economic nature, foreign policy, internal unrest and constitutional crises.
+Initially, Pakistan waited to see if any nation was willing to help the country to re-build its massive military and economic aid, and leading bureaucrat at this time, Sir Firoz Ali Khan had revealed that:

-If the Hindus give (us) and Pakistan, then the Hindus are her best friends.
+If the Hindus give [us freedom and] Pakistan, then the Hindus are her best friends.
 If the British give it to her then the Brits are our best friends.
-If neither will give it to us the freedom.....
-Then the Russia is our best friend....
+If neither will give us the freedom.....
+Then Russia is our best friend....